Fatima-yo/Fatima-yo/README.md

 - **Python** (2013-2016) for bitcoin exchange
 - **Solidity** (2017-2018) for DEX and other DeFi projects
-- Development of decentralized financial solutions
+- Development of decentralised financial solutions

 ---